Effective 3 October 2016

 1.9 There is no overdraft or other credit facility available with the Account.

 2.1 No credit interest is paid to you on the Account.
 NAB shall pay interest to a government or industry body in accordance with relevant legislation.

-2.2 If the Account becomes overdrawn, you must put the Account in credit immediately.
+2.2 If the Account becomes overdrawn, you must put the Account in credit promptly on demand by NAB.
 You will pay NAB interest on the amount overdrawn at the default rate charged by NAB for Statutory Trust Accounts from time to time.
 The default rate is set out in NAB's 'Indicator Rates for Deposit Products'.
 You will be notified of any change to the default rate.
 The interest is calculated on the daily debit balance of the Account as at the end of each day and will be charged to the account nominated by you under clause 1.6 on the last banking day of each month.

 3 When will I receive statements?